tailhook/lithos/docs/faq.rst

 You may accept logs by UDP.
 Since lithos has no network namespacing (yet).
 The UDP syslog just works.

-To setup unix soket syslog you may configure syslog daemon on the host system to listen for the socket inside the container's ``/dev``.
+To setup syslog using unix sockets you may configure syslog daemon on the host system to listen for the socket inside the container's ``/dev``.
 For example, here is how to `configure rsyslog`__ for default lithos config::